-Note that some of these are already adding further layers due to the terms they derive from: karaoke mixes the Japanese kara (空) meaning “empty” with a shortening of English orchestra, while pasacon is an abbreviation of both of its English elements.
-Also in kompaso and dammo we see a sound change occur as /n/ before a labial consonant (/b/, /m/, or /p/) shifts to /m/.
+Note that some of these are already adding further layers because of the terms they derive from: karaoke mixes the Japanese kara (空) meaning “empty” with a shortening of English orchestra, while pasacon is an abbreviation of both of its English elements.
+Also in kompaso and dammo, we see a sound change occur as /n/ before a labial consonant (/b/, /m/, or /p/) shifts to /m/.

 Change in vowel length:

 - kūkya (クーキャ): audience, from kyaku (客)

 - mīno (ミーノ): to drink, from nomi (飲み)